martinrotter/rssguard/resources/docs/Documentation.md

     * support for all feed formats (RSS/RDF/ATOM/JSON),
     * full support of podcasts (RSS/ATOM/JSON),
     * import/export of feeds to/from OPML 2.0,
-    * universal plugin for online services with [Google Reader API](#google-reader-api),
-    * possibility of using custom 3rd-party feed synchronization services,
+    * possibility of using custom 3rd-party feed [synchronization services](Feed-formats.md),
     * feed metadata fetching including icons,
     * support for [scraping websites](#websites-scraping) which do not offer RSS/ATOM feeds and other related advanced features,
     * simple internal Chromium-based web viewer (or alternative version with simpler and much more lightweight internal viewer),